GavinJoseph27/warehouse-ops-dashboard/README.md

 - **Slotting mismatches** — high-demand items stored far from the dock

 ### Reorganization suggestions
-Rather than relying on fixed thresholds (which can fail to produce useful output depending on the exact data), the suggestion engine works **relatively**: it always compares the fullest zones against the emptiest zones, and the farthest high-demand items against the closest available zones — guaranteeing useful suggestions regardless of the specific numbers in play.
+Instead of relying on fixed thresholds (which can fall flat depending on the exact data), the suggestion engine works relatively: it always compares the fullest zones against the emptiest ones, and the farthest high-demand items against the closest available zones.
+That way it keeps generating useful suggestions no matter what the numbers actually look like.

 ### Order simulation
-Built with concurrency safety in mind: stock deductions use an atomic MongoDB `findOneAndUpdate` with a quantity guard, preventing two simultaneous orders from both succeeding and overselling the same item.
+Built with concurrency in mind: stock deductions use an atomic MongoDB `findOneAndUpdate` with a quantity guard, so two orders coming in at the same time can't both succeed and oversell the same item.

 ## Running it locally